 Another place that kids enjoyed a lot during one of our several visits to the capital is Dinosauria Park, a theme park with dinosaur replicas and animatronics, which also features a fossil museum, interactive games, and even 5D cinema.
 I’ve reviewed our visit here.

-The place is located in the same area where CretAquarium is, both sites are no more than 5 minutes apart by car, so both could be seen on a day.
+The place is near the CretAquarium (both sites are no more than 5 minutes apart by car) so you can see both parks in one day.
+There’s more info on the official website

 Labyrinth Park is another great theme park in Heraklion where children will be able to discover a lot of information regarding the Minoan civilization and the culture on the island.